[[updated Oct. 15, 2016]]

 - Click on the “Remove” button

-Did I mention it’s a pain in the ass to remove a page from Business Manager?
+Did I mention it’s a pain to remove a page from Business Manager?

 4. You (still) can’t schedule shared posts